HIL-Open-Innovation-Lab/hil-offers/README.md

 - Job offers in EN or DE

-## Thesis: Scientific Work for Bachelor, Master or PhD
+## Thesis Offers - Scientific Work for Bachelor, Master or PhD

 We offer in addition bachelor, master and PhD thesis in our HIL and beyond.
 Join as a student on all levels as a working student and experience the flavors of world leading research and development.